Ian Kittichai: Career

 After returning to his home in Bangkok, Kittichai was hired at the Four Seasons Bangkok (now Anantara Siam Bangkok Hotel), where he eventually became the world’s first Thai to be named Executive Chef of an international five-star hotel, in charge of the Four Seasons’ Thai, Italian, and Japanese dining outlets.

 In 2003, Kittichai opened Kittichai, a modern Thai restaurant in New York's SIXTY Soho (formerly 60 Thompson) which earned a listing in Travel + Leisure magazine’s Best New American Restaurants 2004.
 The following year, Food & Wine called Kittichai the best Thai restaurant in America, praising the elegant décor as well as the cuisine.

 In 2011, Kittichai established Issaya Siamese Club, a contemporary Thai restaurant in a 100-year-old villa in Bangkok.
 The restaurant has made Asia's 50 Best Restaurants, a list produced by UK media company William Reed Business Media, based on a poll of international chefs, restaurateurs, gourmands and restaurant critics.
 Most recently the restaurant was ranked number 39 in 2018.
 Traveller magazine in Australia also listed Issaya Siamese Club as one of the world’s hottest restaurants in 2018.

 In 2011, Kittichai also joined Spot Dessert Bar, an Asian-American dessert bar group founded in New York City.

-To coordinate Kittichai’s restaurant interests and consultative contracts around the globe, the chef and his wife Sarah Kittichai operate Cuisine Concept Co.
+To coordinate Kittichai’s restaurant interests and consultative contracts around the globe, the chef and his wife Sarah Chang operate Cuisine Concept Co.
 Ltd., an international food and beverage industry consulting and management firm based in Bangkok.